wdawson/okta.github.io/_source/_code/dotnet/index.md

   </li>
 </ul>

-## .NET SDK
+## .NET Management SDK

-Once your users can sign in to your app, use Okta's Management APIs configure resources and manage your users.
+Once your users can sign in to your app, use Okta's Management APIs to configure resources and manage your users.
 The .NET SDK makes calling Okta APIs from .NET code easy.

 <ul class='code-list'>
   <li>